sviperll/argo/README.md

 Short modules are awkward to use since it leads to too many short files.
 Big modules leads to loose structure.

-Inner modules leads to problem of file/compilation-unit lookup.
+Inner modules bring the problem of file/compilation-unit lookup.
 Where module should be defined?
 In the same file as parent-module or in subdirectory named as parent-module?
 What if both are present?
 Case when both definitions are present should be compilation error, but how can it be detected?
 Well working solution can be found in Java as it's separation between